eesilas/unihiker-docs/docs/wiki/Playground/AI.md

 # 1. AI Application
 UNIHIKER runs the debian system, with a 1.2GHz CPU and 512MB DDR3, and can run full Python 3, so it can run some Python AI applications.
 Note: The line UNIHIKER does not have AI acceleration function, so complex applications that require high computing power may not run smoothly.
-# 2. Pre knowledge learning instructions
+# 2. Pre Knowledge Learning Instructions
 The use of AI projects requires a certain foundation.
 Please make sure to complete the following prerequisite knowledge before experiencing the subsequent projects in this article.

 - [Instructions for getting started with UNIHIKER](https://www.yuque.com/joanna-rqvih/unihiker_wiki_en/skrays280uk2ppkn)